Mykolas Romeris University

 Mykolas Romeris University (MRU) is the largest specialized university for social sciences and humanities in Lithuania located in Vilnius, Kaunas and Marijampolė.
-It is named after the patriarch of Lithuania‘s Constitutional Law Professor Mykolas Romeris (1880-1945).
+It is named after the patriarch of Lithuania's Constitutional Law Professor Mykolas Romeris (1880-1945).

 MRU offers a wide range of social science study programs, making up 95% of its entire academic portfolio (according to the AIKOS database).

 The university is one of the most international higher education institutions in Lithuania, welcoming students from over 40 countries and being an active participant in the Erasmus+ programme.
 MRU is also a member of the European Reform University Alliance (ERUA), collaborating with more than 200 international partners.

+MRU's strategy is based on three pillars: